the-tanstaafl/TANSTAAFL.TIMBERBORN.WaterAbsorption/TANSTAAFL.TIMBERBORN.WaterAbsorption/mod_folder/README.md

 If there's a warning message in the log about a missing JSON property on game launch, delete the config file and restart the game to recreate it.

 # Contributions
-PRs are always welcome on the github page!
+PRs are always welcome on the  Github page!

 # Changelog

+## v1.0.5 - 29.12.2022
+- Fixes dead growables absorbing water
+- Increases default GrowableTickWaterDepth to -0.00001
+- Increases default FastEvaporationSpeedMultiplier to 0.5
+- Migration to mod.io

 ## v1.0.4 - 8.12.2022
 - Alters config options